-NAMGSL acts as the holding company for its three subsidiaries, National Asset Loan Management Limited, National Asset Property Management Limited and National Asset Management Services Limited.
+NAMGSL acts as the holding company for its four subsidiaries, National Asset Loan Management Limited, National Asset Property Management Limited, National Asset Management Services Limited and National Asset JV A Limited.
+During the quarter, NAMGSL acquired the entire share capital of a new NAMA subsidiary, National Asset JV A Limited.
+The acquisition was funded by way of a new PPL facility between NAMGSL and NAJVAL.